catfishlar/activity-pub/README.md

 Mastodon, many many new servers, not a comensurate increase in chat so we'll see what this means.   https://fediverse.observer/stats

-At a minimum there is a lot of need admins, and its going to be a time of lots of chat about how to set these things up and how work out the problems.
+At a minimum there is a lot of need for admins, and its going to be a time of lots of chat about how to set these things up and how work out the problems.
 So I am IN.